 Behind the scenes: Visiting the developers at fischer Italia8.
-January 2021
+Januar 2021

 In the first part of our ‘Behind the Scenes’ series we had a look behind the scenes of fischerwerke with Rainer Fischer, Head of the Plastics Business Unit.
 But in order to develop innovative fastening solutions, we don’t just tinker, design and test in Germany.
 Michele Martini and his team at fischer Italia create innovative products of the future at the Italian headquarters in the historic university city of Padua.

 Michele Martini began his career in the R&D department of a renowned motorcycle manufacturer with a degree in machine engineering.
 He subsequently worked as a Project Engineer for a multinational company in the automotive industry before transferring to a leading brand in the lighting sector.
 He has been Head of Research and Development, Head of the Product Research and Development Department and Head of the Testing Laboratory at fischer Italia since February 2014.
 Among other things, Michele Martini is responsible for scheduling investments for new products in the field of commerce and OEMs.
 The 38-year-old pragmatist believes in teamwork and applying solid project management tools that leave room for creative thinking.